ethanchan2416/Wireless-Network-Handoff-Simulation/README.md

 ### General Rules
 1. Simulation interval = 1 sec, duration = 86400 sec (1 day)
+2. The distance between each intersection is 750 m (whole system = 3 km x 3 km)
 2. Every second new cars are generated at the entry points *x* based on Poisson's distribution
 3. As soon as a car enters the system it is connected to a base station
 4. Each car will only connect to one base station at a given time